 Taking Care of Your New Color

-Though most bright colors need a lot of upkeep and regular salon visits, this trend has the balayage approach working for it, so you won’t need as many top-up appointments as you might think.
+Though most bright colors need a lot of upkeep and regular salon visits, this trend has the balayage approach working for it, so you won’t need as many top-up appointments as you would if it were your whole head.
+Still, it’s important to know a style like this takes both time and money to maintain.